readthedocs/readthedocs.org/docs/user/custom_domains.rst

 The status of your domain validation and certificate can always be seen on the details page for your domain under :guilabel:`Admin` > :guilabel:`Domains` > :guilabel:`YOURDOMAIN.TLD (details)`.

-* For |org_brand|, domains are usually validated and a certificate issued within minutes.
+Domains are usually validated and a certificate issued within minutes.
 However, if you setup the domain in Read the Docs without provisioning the necessary DNS changes and then update DNS hours or days later, this can cause a delay in validating because there is an exponential back-off in validation.
 Loading the domain details in the Read the Docs dashboard and saving the domain again will force a revalidation.
-* For |com_brand|, domains can take up to a couple days to validate and issue a certificate.
-  To avoid any downtime in moving a domain from somewhere else to Read the Docs, it is possible to validate the domain and provision the certificate before pointing your domain to Read the Docs.

 Certificate authority authorization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~